 Software Project Management Plan (SPMP)

 Software Requirements Specification (SRS)

+Software Design Document (SDD)

+Software Testing Document (STD)

-Bi-weekly Status Report (BWSR)
+Fortnightly Status Report (FSR)

-VENI Technical Manual
+Veni User Manual

 5.4 Quality Assurance Plan

 The goal of the Quality Assurance (QA) plan is to document procedures and activities related to quality assurance.
-It verifies that all software and documentation to be delivered meet all technical requirements.
-The QA procedures defined herein will be used to examine all deliverable software and documentation to determine compliance with technical and performance requirements.
+It verifies that all software and documentation meet all technical requirements.
+The QA procedures will examine all deliverables to determine compliance with technical and performance requirements.

-The project team will check that software products that are ready are reviewed, verify results and report issues or problems.
-These reported issues or problems will be resolved by the team in accordance to meet the technical requirements.
+The project team will check that software products are reviewed, verify results, and report issues.
+These reported problems will be resolved by the team in accordance with the technical requirements.

 5.5 Communications Management Plan

-The Communications Management Plan (CMP) defines the project’s structure and methods of information collection, screening, formatting, and distribution of project information.
-It also outlines understanding among project teams regarding the actions and processes necessary to facilitate the critical links among people, ideas, and information that are necessary for project success.

-The overall objective of a Communications Management Plan is to promote the success of a project by meeting the information needs of project team members and outline the goals of the communications efforts to reach and inform each team member.
+The Communications Management Plan (CMP) addresses how the team members communicate with each other.

 5.5.1 Project Team Meetings

-The team will conduct meetings at UTD Campus on Saturday or Sunday and any week days if needed.
-Besides meeting at UTD, team will text on cell phones and will use UTD send e-mails to rest of team members to share any information related to this project.
-Also Conference Bridge will be used to have teleconference meetings.
+The team will conduct meetings at UTD Campus on any day as needed.
+Besides meeting at UTD, the team will text and use e-mail to contact each other to share any information related to this project.
+Conference Bridge will be used to have teleconference meetings if required.

 Appendix A: Glossary